networkedsystemsIITB/flash/doc/flash_kernel/flash_kernel.md

 > **Note:** Ubuntu 25.10 and newer ship with **GCC 15**, which is incompatible with the FLASH kernel.
 > Install GCC 14 before building to avoid compilation errors.

+The zero-copy redirection feature requires some support from NIC driver.
+Currently, the following the NIC drivers are supported:
+- Intel `ixgbe` driver (10GbE)
+- Intel `i40e` driver (40GbE)
+- Intel `ice` driver (100GbE and above)
+- Mellanox `mlx5` driver (10GbE and above)

 ## Kernel Installation